Skip to main content

 We recommend avoiding makeup during the active peeling phase (typically days 2-5) to allow the skin to shed naturally and breathe.
 If you must wear makeup, use mineral-based, non-comedogenic products applied gently over a layer of moisturizer.
 Avoid full-coverage foundations that require rubbing to apply.

-Our team is here to support you every step of the way.
-Contact us anytime.
+Our clinical team is here to support you throughout your healing journey.
+Reach out anytime.